-The committee has agreed to the audit fee for the 2022 financial year.
+The committee has agreed to the fee for the 2023 financial year of R771 000, which consist of an audit fee of R680 700 for Randgold and Exploration Company Limited and a fee of R90 300 for the review of subsidiary financial statements.
 The fee is considered appropriate for the work foreseen at the time.